 C-Suite Leaders ID Top Talent Needs in Changing Times, a Three-Part Series

-In the rapidly evolving food and agriculture industries, C-suite leaders must be nimble enough to respond to the immediate challenges of rapidly shifting marketplace demands and producing enough food to feed a growing global population while remaining firmly future focused.
-Attracting and retaining leaders that can manage that delicate balancing act is a top priority for CEOs and Chief Human Resource Officers (CHROs) across the food value chain.
+In the rapidly evolving food and agriculture industries, C-suite leaders must be nimble enough to respond to the immediate challenges of rapidly shifting marketplace demands and producing enough food to feed a growing global population, while remaining firmly future focused.
+Attracting and retaining leaders who can manage that delicate balancing act is a top priority for CEOs and Chief Human Resource Officers (CHROs) across the food value chain.

-- Are value-focused
+- Are values-focused

 - Embrace disruption

 - Navigate this complex industry and its challenging work environment with confidence and empathy

 - Lead organizations to find innovative solutions needed for future challenges

 Across the series, leaders weighed human capital considerations against trends that are reshaping the industry and the workforce in general.

 First, the global food and agriculture system will need to innovate to ensure it can feed a population of 9.8 billion by 2050 and do so sustainably.
 To meet that demand, food and ag leaders are juggling a complex set of production, nutritional, and supply chain issues.

 Second, two interlinked trends – the Great Resignation, an unprecedented mass exit from the workforce spurred by COVID-19 pandemic, and the emergence of the hybrid workplace – are prompting a fresh look at the leadership skills needed to steer an organization through turbulent waters.